 Section C (Tax Practice and Procedures) [20 Marks]:

-Section C of Paper-16 of CMA Final Course contains case study related to tax practice and procedure.
+Section C of Paper-16 of the CMA Final Course contains a case study related to tax practice and procedure.

 13. Case Study Analysis

-Note that the contents of Paer-16 of CMA Final Course shall be reviewed every 6 months and shall be incorporated accordingly by ICAI.
+Note that the contents of Paper-16 of the CMA Final Course shall be reviewed every 6 months and shall be incorporated accordingly by ICAI.

 PAPER 17: CORPORATE FINANCIAL REPORTING

-There are five section in Paper-17 of CMA Final Course viz.
+There is five-section in Paper-17 of CMA Final Course viz.
 A) GAAP and Accounting Standards, B) Accounting of Business Combinations & Restructuring, C) Consolidated Financial Statements, D) Developments in Financial Reporting, and E) Government Accounting in India.